pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/command-line-tool.md

 ## Authentication

-In order for pipectl to authenticate with PipeCD's control-plane, it needs an API key, which can be created from `Settings/API Key` tab on the web UI.
+In order for pipectl to authenticate with PipeCD's Control Plane, it needs an API key, which can be created from `Settings/API Key` tab on the web UI.
 There are two kinds of key role: `READ_ONLY` and `READ_WRITE`.
 Depending on the command, it might require an appropriate role to execute.

 ![](/images/settings-api-key.png)